Linux.pl

 Some of the complexities of older servers are left out.

 This version of pure-ftpd can use PAM for authentication.
-If you wan't
+If you want

 it to consult any files like /etc/shells or /etc/ftpd/ftpusers consult